Quantum vs. semiclassical description of in-QGP quarkonia in the quantum Brownian regime: Global picture of the evolution

+A comparison between the first two columns of Fig.~\ref{fig:snapshots-wigner} indicates the the operator $\mathcal{L}_4$ plays a minor role, except perhaps at the early stage of the evolution where it affects slightly the interference pattern.
 Quite visible in Fig.~\ref{fig:snapshots-wigner} is also the survival of a bound state till late times, which manifests itself by the presence of a peak in the Wigner function near the origin of phase space.
 The correlation between $r$ and $p$, which reflects the initial motion of the heavy quarks, quickly disappears, and the momentum distribution acquires rapidly a symmetric shape at small $r$, slightly distorted at large $r$.
 At the same time, the density of unbound quarks extends so as to occupy the whole volume of the box, which is not achieved however until the last stages of the evolution.
 One then reaches a stationary regime, which looks remarkably similar in both the quantum and semiclassical descriptions.
 There are however quantitative differences that we shall now analyze more closely.